Taking that first step on the property ladder is likely to be one of the biggest decisions you’ll make.

 Step 6: The viewing

-You’ve seen it through your screen – now it’s time to see it in real life.
+You’ve seen it on your screen – now it’s time to see it in real life.
 Be thorough when viewing the house and bear these points in mind.

 Step 7: Make them an offer they can’t refuse

 It’s time to put your money where your mouth is and make the seller an offer.
-Here is also when you finalise the mortgage with your lender to pay for the house.
+This is also when you finalise the mortgage with your lender to pay for the house.

 Step 8: Surveys and conveyancing

 There’s a lot of red tape involved in buying a house to make sure everyone’s happy.
 This is where solicitors and conveyancers come in to do the legwork for you.

 Step 9: Exchanging contracts and insuring the house